 We are offering advice to people attending the Reminisce Festival in St Helens this weekend to make sure they have fun and enjoy the event safely.

-“I want to reassure the community living near Sherdley Park, as well as festival goers, that our officers will be on duty in and around the park throughout the event, which is organised by Reminisce and supported by St Helens Council.
+Chief Superintendent Mark Wiggins said: “I want to reassure the community living near Sherdley Park, as well as festival goers, that our officers will be on duty in and around the park throughout the event, supporting the security teams which are organised by Reminisce and supported by St Helens Council.

-Chief Supt Wilson added: “Hundreds of people have waited a long time to enjoy Reminisce and we are confident they will do so sensibly and safely.
-However, it is imperative that the behaviour of a few individuals does not risk the event being spoiled for others.
-As such we will have a robust presence on site and our officers will deal firmly and seriously with any crime, drug possession or supply, or anti-social behaviour they see.
+Chief Supt Wiggins added: “Merseyside Police will have a robust presence on site and our officers will deal firmly and seriously with any crime, drug possession or supply, or anti-social behaviour they see.